Shekie Kongo

 Shekie Kongo (born 13 June 1949) is a Malawian former boxer.

 Shekie competed in the light flyweight event at the 1972 Summer Olympics in Munich.
-Standing at under five feet tall, he was the smallest man in the boxing tournament and a favourite with the crowd.
+Standing under five feet tall, he was the smallest man in the boxing tournament and a favourite with the crowd.
 Kongo was given a bye in the first round, but was defeated in round two by his Ethiopian opponent Chanyalev Haile.